berekuk/questhub/README.md

 There are two Dancer instances, one for production on `:3000` and one for development on `:3001`.
 Both are running as Ubic services.
 Development Dancer instance should reload code changes automatically, thanks to Dancer's `auto_reload` option.
+(Upd: It doesn't, `auto_reload` is broken.
+Restart manually with `sudo ubic restart dancer-dev`.)
 To reload the production instance, run `sudo ubic restart dancer` inside the VM.

 Port 80 from VM is forwarded to port 3000 on your localhost, and port 81 to 3001.